Create groups in your module

 What does it do?

-You can prepare groups at the start of your module and use these to set assignments to groups, release content to groups, and send messages to groups.
+You can prepare groups at the start of your module and use these to set assignments to groups, release content to groups, send messages to groups, and you can also use groups in breakout rooms in Collaborate.

 What should I know?

-Step 1: In the Details and Actions area, click into the link under Course Groups that says View sets & groups.
+Step 1: Navigate to the menu at the top of your module page, select Groups.
 You can use this area to see what groups you have already created and create new groups for your course.

 Step 2: Select the New Group Set icon at the top right of this page to create a new group set.